drewsilcock/drewsilcock.github.io/_posts/2014-07-21-meters-per-pixel.md

 * Height from which photo was taken
 * Angle of view of the camera

-Then let us parameterise the situation as follows:
+Then let us parametrise the situation as follows:

 * Ground distances photographed in horizontal and vertical, respectively: \\(x\\) and \\(y\\)
 * Resolution of camera: \\(r_x\\) and \\(r_y\\)